sushiui/sushi/README.md

 * Navigate to the directory where the sushi folder is located using Terminal.
 * Execute `npm install`.

+If you don't have npm

+* Install Homebrew:

 ## Run

 * Execute `npm start` or `gulp`.